 Sinclair’s eight miles would have brought the snowshoers down the Yuba River past Cisco Butte, where the Trail left the river and ascended to the south side of a peak overlooking the river (shown as point 6241’ on the USGS topo map), and past present Crystal Lake to Sixmile Valley.
 The mileages may be reconciled if Reed’s four miles is taken as the miles after leaving the Yuba.
 A more important discrepancy is that Reed does not record Stanton’s disappearance until the next day.

 The wind on the 20th was from the northeast.
 In the morning they resumed their journey, and guided by the sun, as they had hitherto been, they traveled until night.
 Mr. Stanton again fell behind.

-> Today, the trail past Crytstal Lake is part of the NACO West campground trail system south of Yuba Gap.
-The trail to a camp in Sixmile Valley is part of the Eagle Mountain Nordic cross-country trail system.
-At Cascade Lake, nine miles east of Sixmile Valley, a sign marks Charles Stantons grave, but this is incorrect.
-According to all three versions of the snowshoe party, Stanton camped with the party along the Bottoms of the Yuba River below Cascade Lake.
+Today, the trail past Crytstal Lake is part of the NACO West campground trail system south of Yuba Gap.
+The trail to the camp in Sixmile Valley is part of the Eagle Mountain Nordic cross-country trail system.
+At Cascade Lake, nine miles east of Sixmile Valley, a sign states that Charles Stanton’s grave is nearby, but this is incorrect.
+According to all three versions of the snowshoe party, Stanton camped with the party along the Bottoms of the Yuba River which is past Cascade Lake.

-> Monday, December 21, 1846
+Monday, December 21, 1846

 Mon 21 Milt got back last night from Donos camp sad news Jake Donno Sam Shoemaker Rinehart & Smith are dead the rest of them in a low situation snowed all night with a strong S-W wind to day Cloudy wind Continues but not Snowing, thawing sun Shineing dimly in hopes it will clear off